New Zealand in June

 Activities best done in June

-As we’ve already mentions, June is the start of the winter season in New Zealand.
+As we’ve already mentioned, June is the start of the winter season in New Zealand.
 There are 24 ski fields in New Zealand, some on volcanoes in the North Island, while the rest are spread out along the Southern Alps of the South Island.
 See which island is best for you in Ski Season in New Zealand: North Island or South Island?
-If you plan on hitting the slopes, there’s no need to take up precious luggage space with gear as there are plenty of rental opportunities on and around the ski fields.
+If you plan on hitting the slopes, there’s no need to take up precious luggage space with gear as there are plenty of rental opportunities in and around the ski fields.

 Although June is the winter season, don’t but put off by thinking there is nothing else to do other than snow sports.
 Many outdoor activities in New Zealand can still be enjoyed during the winter from anything like bungy jumping and skydiving to hiking and canyoning.
 If you are in a rainy region, why not try activities where you’re going to get wet anyway, like surfing or white water rafting?
 The opportunities are endless!